 Applications for leave to appeal.

-13. An application to the Court for leave to appeal from an order or decision of the Court of First Instance shall be filed within seven days of the order or decision against which it is desired to appeal.
+13. An application to a Master for leave to appeal from an order or decision of a Master shall be filed within seven days of the order or decision against which it is desired to appeal.

 Notice of appeal.